-The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
+The transmission gear selector has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
 Manual shifts can be made using the Autostick shift control (refer to "AutoStick" in this section).
-Moving the shift lever to the left or right (-/+) while in the DRIVE position will manually select the transmission gear and will display the current gear in the instrument cluster as 1, 2, 3, etc.
+Moving the gear selector to the left or right (-/+) while in the DRIVE position will manually select the transmission gear and will display the current gear in the instrument cluster as 1, 2, 3, etc.